 Memory can be a funny thing.

-While some people would complain about the noise, we grew accustomed to it.
-It was a comforting reminder that we were home.
+While most people would complain about the noise, we grew accustomed to it; a comforting reminder that we were home.
 We lived on a quiet street (other than the trains) and on summer nights the only sounds were the crickets and the hum of a box fan trying to cool the humid air.
 I loved hearing the train whistle and feeling the vibrations as the approaching engine got closer.
 When I grew up and moved out, I left those sounds behind.

-Some years later I was staying in a place that was near a set of train tracks.
+Many years later I was staying in a place that was near a set of train tracks.
 It was a warm August evening, the bedroom window was open, and the crickets were singing their familiar summer song.
 Suddenly, I heard it.
-Off in the distance a lowly train whistle blew.
-At that moment I was back in my twin bed, in the old house, in my old neighborhood.
-The feeling was intensely pleasant and I squeezed my eyes shut, wanting desperately for it to last as long as possible.
+Off in the distance, a lowly train whistle blew in the dark night.
+Suddenly, I was back in a twin bed, in my childhood house, in the old neighborhood.
+The feelings of nostalgia were heartwarming and I squeezed my eyes shut, wanting desperately to hang on to them as long as possible.

 Who knew that seemingly insignificant things could stay with us, buried in the long-term memory of our brains?
-Things and objects that were a somewhat mundane part of daily life.
+The things that were a mundane part of daily life.

 Most of us have old family photos that are occasionally brought out and reminisced over; a tangible connection to a past that’s gone forever.

-Similar to those pictures are countless memories filed away in our subconscious minds.
-These still shots consist of special events, occasions, and milestones.
+Similar to those pictures are memorable occasions filed away in our subconscious minds.
 They’re easily recalled due to the significance they played in our lives.

-However, many thousands more exist that have been long forgotten.
+However, many thousands more exist that have slowly faded away.
 Seemingly insignificant moments that are all too soon forgotten.